HagayHaut/leetcode/README.md

 # MY LEETCODE SOLUTIONS

-Mostly solved in JavaScript and TypeScript, with some Ruby and Python sprinkled in.
+Mostly solved in JavaScript, with some Ruby, C#, TypeScript, and Python sprinkled in.

 [Visit my LeetCode](https://leetcode.com/HagayHaut/) for details.